bailijiang/Note/English/Five-Stars-Words_utf8.md

 * Ed couldn't make it so they sent me instead.
 * I've sent Tom to buy some milk.
 * The transmitters will send a signal automatically to a local base station.

+####ask
+* ‘What’s your name?’ she asked.
+* If you need anything, you only have to ask.
+* How much is he asking?
+* Let’s ask them to have dinner with us some time.
+* It would be better if he cooperated, but perhaps I’m asking too much.
+* He’s just plain crazy, if you ask me.
+* I asked to see the Director.
+* I decided to go to the next house and ask for food.
+* She asked me back to her house.
+* She's asked him to come to the party.
+* All the students were asked to complete a questionnaire.
+* She asked me if I would give her English lessons.
+* I know it's asking a lot to expect them to win again.
+* He was asked to make a speech at the ceremony.